Taiji Elastic Power

 Muscle Stretch

-How many people know that a stretching muscle is up to 10 times stronger than a contracting muscle?
+How many people know that an actively stretching muscle is up to 10 times more powerful than a contracting muscle?

 How many understand and utilise the information that the force produced by a contracting muscle decreases with increasing speed of contraction, while the force produced by a stretching muscle increases as the speed of stretching increases?